rhyolight/numenta-web/packages/numenta.com/pages/resources/papers-videos-and-more/getting-started-with-numenta-technology.md

 ---
 author: Numenta
-brief: This video is replaced by the Numenta License Guide
+description: This video is replaced by the Numenta License Guide
 date: 2014/10/17
 image:
 link: